MicrosoftDocs/visualstudio-docs/docs/extensibility/what-s-new-in-the-visual-studio-2017-sdk.md

 ---
-title: "What&#39;s New in the Visual Studio 2017 RC SDK | Microsoft Docs" ms.custom: ""
+title: "What&#39;s New in the Visual Studio 2017 SDK | Microsoft Docs" ms.custom: ""
 ms.date: "11/09/2016"
 ms.prod: "visual-studio-dev15"